Artisan-Lab/SafeNet/README.md

 #####  AST Extraction

+###### Prerequisites ：Ensure that you have Rust installed on your system.

-The AST extraction is performed using the `rust_ast` module located at `safeNet/src/process/rust_ast`.
+The AST extraction is performed using the `rust_ast` module located at `src/process/rust_ast/src/main.rs`.
 To extract the AST, run the following command:

 ```shell
 cargo run
 ```
 #####  AST Simplification
-The AST extracted from the Rust source code can be further simplified using the `astsimpletree.py `script located at `safeNet/src/process/rust_asttree-json`.
+The AST extracted from the Rust source code can be further simplified using the `simplifyast.py `script located at `safeNet/src/process/rust_asttree-json`.
 This script takes the AST and generates a simplified version.
 Please refer to the script for further details.

 #####  Minimal AST Tree Construction and Traversal
 The most simplified version of the AST is used to construct a minimal AST tree and perform traversal operations.
 This process is implemented in the `addnumtree.py` script located at `safeNet/src/process/rust_asttree-json`.
-The resulting tree can be used for various purposes.
+The resulting tree can be used for input of machine learning.

 Please refer to the respective source files for more information on how to use each component of this project.

+- ### Data Flow Filter
+Writing Filter Code:
+Write or place the Rust code you wish to analyze and filter within the file `src/process/filter/tests`.

+Running Data Flow Analysis:
+Execute the `synparse_run` function present in `src/process/filter/parse_var.rs` to initiate data flow analysis.

+Filtering Out Irrelevant Patterns:
+Review the results obtained after running `synparse_run` to identify and filter out irrelevant patterns as needed based on the data flow analysis performed.

 - ### machine learning

+#####  Training and Testing Set Generation

+The file `src/process/dataprocess/converttrainset.py` is used to read JSON files within a specified directory and randomly combine them to create training and testing sets.
+Each JSON file is paired with every other file, labeled as 1 if the patterns match and -1 if they don't.
+The dataset is split using a 3-fold method, generating corresponding training and testing CSV files.

 ##### Rust Code Similarity Detection using BERT and Siamese Neural Network (SNN)